What you should know

 What will happen:

-- After opening your chest, your ribs may be cut or spread apart to see your lung better.
-Arteries, veins, and airway tubes are clamped and cut and the lobe is removed.
-Your airways are tightly sewn together and may be reattached to your remaining lobes.
-Your arteries may also be reattached to the remaining lobe.
-A chest tube will be put inside your chest to drain blood and fluid.
-Your incision will be closed using a strong wire, stitches (thread), or staples.
-Your lung lobe may be sent to the lab for tests.
+- The lobe of your lung will be removed and the airway tubes tightly sewn together.
+Your caregiver may reattach the airways and arteries to your remaining lobes.
+One or more chest tubes may be put inside your chest to drain blood and fluid.
+Your incision will be closed with wire, stitches, or staples.
+Your lung lobe may be sent to a lab for tests.

 After your surgery:

-You will be taken to the recovery room or your hospital room, which may be in intensive care.
-Your caregiver will check you often, and you may be on monitors that your caregivers watch outside your room.
-Do not try to get out of bed until your caregiver says it is OK.
+You will be taken to a room to rest until you are fully awake.
+Caregivers will monitor you closely for any problems.
+Do not get out of bed until your caregiver says it is okay.
+When your caregiver sees that you are okay, you will be taken to your hospital room.
 A bandage may cover your stitches or staples to keep the area clean and dry to prevent infection.
-A breathing tube may be left in your mouth and throat for a day or two after surgery.
+A breathing tube may be left in your mouth and throat for 1 to 2 days after surgery.
 The tube may be hooked up to a machine called a ventilator, which will breathe for you.
 You may need to stay in the hospital for 5 to 7 days after your surgery.

 Contact a caregiver if